 Compared to its cousin, the Monstera deliciosa, Swiss cheese plants don’t become as big making them suitable for smaller spaces.
-They can be cultivated indoors and outdoors as long as they have the right environment for growth.
+They can be grown indoors and outdoors as long as they have the right environment for growth.

 Instead of watering the monstera in one go, it’s best to water it in small amounts at a time.

 The soak and dry method is known to work better for this aroid plant.
-Water it, wait until the soil appears to be dry, and then insert your finger an inch into the soil to test for moisture.
+Water it, wait until the soil appears to be dry, and then insert your finger into the top inch of soil to test for moisture.

 How Do I Know if My Adansonii is Not Getting Enough Water?

 Dry soil indicates that your houseplant needs watering.
 While it’s essential to monitor the watering, you also have to make sure that the plant is not exposed to arid conditions.
 Remember, it’s used to a damp environment.